 Typically, refugees apply for legal status while residing outside the U.S.; however, the rapid withdrawal from Kabul necessitated a different process for the 65,000 Afghans being evacuated by the U.S.

 Afghan arrivals come to the U.S. and undergo background checks, security screening, and health checks.
 Most Afghan arrivals are on temporary legal status of humanitarian parole for up to two years.
 They must then apply to adjust their status after being resettled in their new homes in order to stay in the U.S. permanently.
 Applying for permanent legal status is a long and challenging process, and if they are not able to secure it before their temporary status expires, they risk being returned to the hands of the Taliban.
+In addition, asylum applications require an interview in an asylum court.
+The nearest asylum office is in Houston, over 400 miles away – a journey that is onerous, if not impossible, for families and their advocates to manage.
 The federal government has said it will expedite these applications, but the current legal pathways available to Afghan arrivals leave many uncertainties to obtaining permanent legal status.
 An Afghan Adjustment Act would help alleviate those uncertainties and provide a better legal pathway for adjustment of status.

 Currently, the American immigration system is severely backlogged.
 There are nearly 400,000 affirmative asylum claims in processing without counting the tens of thousands that will be added if an Afghan Adjustment Act is not passed.